b123400/genius-bar/README.md

 `/AuthToken`

-- Respond: Return an UUID that can be used in the client
+- Respond: Return an Auth Token that can be used in the API

 APIs
 --

+## Authentication:
+All API requests require authenticate with the following header:

+    X-GENIUS-BAR-AUTH: uuid4

+## Endpoints:

 `/DeviceList` GET

+- Request

+    No query parameter at all.

-- Request:
+- Respond

-        { "auth_token": "1234" }

-- Respond: List of devices with name and serial number (optional)
+    List of device with name and serial number (optional)

         [
-            {"id": "aaa", "serial_number":"bbb"},
+            {"id": "iphone6-pink", "serial_number":"bbb"},
-            {"id": "aaa", "serial_number":null},
+            {"id": "iphone6s-black", "serial_number":null},
         ]

 `/DeviceEdit` POST

 - Request

+    Set the serial number of a device

         {
-            "id": 1,
+            "id": "iphone6-pink",
             "serial_number": "aabbcc",
-            "auth_token": "1234"
         }